-All staff sign to confirm they have received a copy of the child protection and safeguarding policy and staff behaviour policy/code of conduct and have read Keeping Children Safe in education (Part 1).
+All staff sign to confirm they have received a copy of the child protection and safeguarding policy and staff behaviour policy/code of conduct and have read Keeping Children Safe in Education 2020 (Part 1 and Annexe A)

-Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet, which will be made available to them on their arrival
+Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet and a copy of the school's Child Protection and Safeguarding Policy, which will be made available to them on their arrival.

-Safer recruitment
+Safer Recruitment

-Our school endeavours to ensure that we do our utmost to employ safe staff by following the guidance in Keeping Children Safe in Education (2019) and the school's Staff Recruitment procedures available in the Policies Folder.
+Our school endeavours to ensure that we do our utmost to employ safe staff by following the guidance in Keeping Children Safe in Education (2020) and the school's Staff Recruitment procedures available in the policies folder.